 Pennsylvania University headed the excavation and restoration of the site from 1956 through 1969.
 Six impressive limestone temple pyramids pierce Tikal’s skyline, the highest 230 ft. in height from which Mayan astronomers and priests studied the movements of the planets and calculated dates for their ritual calendar.
 The site also lays claim to many stone carvings and hieroglyphics.

 Some records date Tikal as far back as 400 BC.
 The earliest monument was constructed in A.D.
 292, but the history of Tikal spans the entire “Classic Period.”
 The metropolis reached its height in the eighth century A.D. when the pyramids were constructed, all within roughly a fifty-year span of time.
 Mysteriously, a century later, like other Mayan communities, Tikal was abandoned and consumed under a thick layer of encroaching jungle growth.

 Cortez, the Spanish conquistador, led an expedition in 1525 very close to Tikal, but because of the thick growth, did not see it.
-The reason for Tikal’s decline remains a mystery, but disease, famine, overpopulation wars, and draught have all been speculated as possible causes.
+The reason for Tikal’s decline remains a mystery, but disease, famine, overpopulation wars, and drought have all been speculated as possible causes.

 Tikal’s rulers built six “temple” pyramids which marked the burial place of a ruler.

 Temple I, The Temple of the Grand Jaguar Temple I, built for the 26th ruler of Tikal, Jasaw Chan K’awiil, stands sentry over the eastern portion of the plaza.